smeup/reload/docs/example.md

 The second operation create a **dbFileManager** as instance of class DBFileManager.
 With this object we can open all tables defined in the dbConfig instance passed as parameter.

+**Note:** for external tools that need information about the structure of a single table, the class DBFileFactory offer static methods for reading metadata of a registered table, identified by its name.

 ## Step four: creation of DBFile instance that allows read, write and delete operations on opened table